pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 * People here know all about vampires.
 It's matter-of-fact to them.
 * Giving up your village's *children* for consumption is a whole other level of fucked up, but then, Anna is clearly trying to protect - well, *herself* but her village too.
 * There's a twisted morality there.
 In a world where vampires are widespread and you have no powers against them, how do you survive?

+We chat with the guards, offering to pay for their food and drink; they don't think we should necessarily pay!
+We talk about the (quietly) vampires.
+Riglan explains that in his tribe, an exchange of children for safety would result in them fighting to their deaths if they must.
+But Anna made a different choice and, in fairness, the people of the village do live - but at a terrible, *terrible* price.
+"Things have been getting worse" they confess, "but we don't know why".
+Only two other tables are occupied plus the staff, and we are overheard; people are clearly listening in with fear.
+Even the chef appears in the kitchen door.
+Distant, but watching.
+(Perception 15)

+When the matron comes over to clear the table later, speaks generally to the table.
+"Was everything alright?"
+"Very good thank-you"...
+And the dialogue opens.
+Very oblique conversation, but another table is indicated - a story to tell - they live on the other side of the woods.
+Hunters.
+Trackers, from another village.
+"We've seen many things and overheard many conversations over the years.
+You're not wrong...
+That *stuff* is happening...
+Do you want dessert?
+I baked a damp cake."
+A good excuse to stay longer.
+Temo and Riglan will have a slice.
+Maireagh asks about brandy; there is some.
+Riglans the two guards...
+They share a slice.

+Temo and Riglan sidle over to the other table, as indicated.
+We say that times are difficult, but we have had some luck in adventures and trading lately; we want to share it; offer to buy them drinks (and the other table) - in exchange for good conversation.
+They agree and all are brought.
+Temo, adv persuasion 32!
+He tries to get into the angle of the village that these people are from.
+"Used to be the eldest daughter of the village, for a long time.
+Once a year.
+Then it became the eldest child, son or daughter.
+Then twice a year.
+Then three times.
+There just weren't enough children...
+It became a slippery slope.
+We'd agreed to it.
+A frog boiling in water; we just couldn't say no. We didn't have young men anymore to fight either.
+And they're scary!
+They're so powerful.
+You can't say no. What can you do?
+But it's become untenable.
+They've come to ask twice, this month.
+We have no children left to give!
+People are moving away from the village; they're disappearing, not coming back, don't know what happens to them.
+I don't know what to do.
+There are only eight of us left.
+It's dead.
+Our little hamlet is gone."

+We learn that hunting there was bad too.
+They started finding animals torn apart; not eaten, just turn up, scattered, sometimes even so widely that parts were found thrown into trees.
+Blood congealed and black.
+Riglan insight dirty 20.
+As we're being told this, another person at the table is showing a lot signs of fear...
+"It...
+We...
+We're cursed.
+We are cursed...
+You remember Damon?
+We found him.
+We *found* him..." - he tells us he'd caught a stag, was gutting it, but *inside* the stag instead of a stomach he found his own child's head and deformed body.

+Riglan's staff *creaks*; his grip on it is so tight.
+Rage.
+White hot.
+His nerves burn away a little.
+"I said our village would've fought to the death.
+Looks like I'll stand by that tomorrow."

+We hear that the lands were always ruled by lord vampires but they didn't used to do this kind of thing.
+They ruled 'nobly' - they'd sometimes ask for sacrifices (!) but the villages considered it *reasonable* or necessary, whatever *that* might mean.
+But at least it didn't destroy the realm.
+They did the minimum, it seemed, required by their nature.
+They ruled fairly - built roads, defended the land.
+Then the days got shorter, the nights got longer, and things got more and more out of balance.

+(Azalin isn't a vampire but is undying.
+Maybe a lich.
+We've had good dealings with them!
+Perhaps there is hope there.
+He rules from Citeaux).

+"If I can, me and my group will avenge your children", vows Riglan.

+"Maybe that will help them be delivered to Ezra."

+This is a society - a country - robbed of hope.
+It is hard to know if this has any relevance to Nethza, or if any of it makes any difference.

+5gp.
+A cheap bill for the whole room for us, these days.
+A big sum for them.

+Later, back at our room, reminiscing a little, Riglan recalls that he almost went to Shadowtop to try and get a barrier tattoo against the Shadowfell.
+Good thing he put it off.
+We remember more about Nethza's past, when she once opened up to us; her mother making a pact with Levistus, her father with a devil through a warlock, the two magics struggling and in the end, her mother being the cost.
+Riglan notes that if his dream was accurate, her father didn't just give up and abandon her - it looks like the village forced him.

+Eventually, we retire to bed.
+Riglan is once again very, very nervous about tomorrow; the nerves replace the earlier anger.
+He's never had anything much good in dealings with undead and vampires are even worse somehow, but he does his best to hide his fear from the group.
+As he drifts to sleep, Riglan things of moonbeams and sunbeams...
+Spell changes, for the morning.

+Temo, Riglan and Maireagh are at least inspired (literally) to act.

+(END OF PART 3.1 - Part 3.2 next)